Taxes 2020: 7 experts have a hotline ready to answer tax questions on Wednesday - Mash Viral

 You can call 415-954-8151 from 4:00 p.m.
 Wednesday.
 The phone lines are not activated and no one can answer your call until then.

-Our hotline is busy and it may be easier to submit your questions in advance using the form below.
+Our hotline is quickly busy and it may be easier to send your questions in advance using the form below or by tagging #AskFinney on social media.

 In the meantime, you can find answers to frequently asked questions under the following links.